is-leeroy-jenkins/BudgetPy/README.md

 ![](https://github.com/KarmaScripter/BudgetPy/blob/main/Resources/Assets/GitHubImages/BudgetExecution.png)

-## BudgetPy is an open source, data analysis prototyping tool for Analysts in the US EPA developed in C# and released under the MIT license.
+## BudgetPy is an open source, data analysis prototyping tool for Analysts in the US EPA developed in Python and released under the MIT license.

 ## Features